 MARKETING AND COMMUNICATION: SOCIAL MEDIA FOR PRIVATE SCHOOLS

-While many schools might see value in creating a Facebook page or a Twitter account, it’s hard to know what the best methods are for getting the most out of your social media efforts.
+While many schools might see value in creating a Facebook page or a Twitter account, it’s hard to know the best methods for getting the most out of your social media efforts.

 We’ve created a list of our top social media best practices for private schools to help clear up some of the confusion.
-These tips can guide your social media strategy — especially if it’s part of a larger marketing effort – and help you build a better reputation and presence for your school online.
+These tips can guide your social media strategy—especially if it’s part of a larger marketing effort—and help you build a better online reputation and presence for your school.

 Social Media Best Practices